Mewz1k/Mewz1k/README.md

 # 👋 Hi, I’m **Chaitanya Yalavarthi (@Mewz1k)**

 ## 🌟 About Me
-I'm a passionate **Data Analyst** and **AI Specialist** with a background in **Healthcare Informatics** and **Medicine (MBBS)**.
+I'm a passionate **Data Analyst** and **AI Specialist** with a background in **Healthcare Informatics** and **Genomics)**.
 I thrive on solving complex problems with data and creating impactful solutions that drive efficiency and innovation.
 With expertise in data analysis, AI development, and healthcare systems, I aim to make a meaningful impact in the tech and healthcare domains.

 ---